Earthquake Insurance

 Earthquake insurance may seem costly at first, but because your home or business is probably your biggest investment, protection from all natural disasters is necessary.
 Homes located directly over or near a fault line have the highest risk of damage, so policies for these homeowners often come with the highest premiums.

-Homeowners can reduce their costs, however.
+However, homeowners can reduce their costs.
 Homes made of wood generally cost less to insure than those made of brick.
-This is because wood-constructed homes are more flexible and can better withstand the jarring motions caused by an earthquake.
+This is because wood-constructed homes are more flexible than those made of concrete masonry and can better withstand the jarring motions caused by an earthquake.

-Also, homeowners can often receive lower premiums by retrofitting their homes to make them better able to withstand an earthquake.
-This can be done by securing the structure to the foundation and installing a sprinkler system in the home.
+Also, homeowners can often receive lower premiums by practicing certain earthquake safety measures, such as retrofitting their homes to make them better able to withstand an earthquake.
+This can be done by securing the structure to the foundation via bolting and installing a sprinkler system in the home.

 earthquake